kelseyhightower/nomad-on-kubernetes/docs/06-vault.md

 At this point the remote Vault cluster has been initialized and is ready for use.

+### Login to the Vault Cluster

-Login the remote Vault cluster using the initial root token:
+Login to the remote Vault cluster using the initial root token:

 ```
 vault auth